dekomote/Brainacle/source/multiseating_like_a_boss.rst

 Post Scriptum
 #############

+The "howto" is quite big for me to follow.
+If you feel I've missed anything, notify me in comments and I'll update the post.
+Thanks for understanding.

 I want to thank the Archlinux and Gentoo communities for their effort on the wikis.
 They helped me a lot in making this.
 Also, kudos to the whole Linux community for doing things this awesome.